MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Integrate-an-On-Premises-Exchange-Server-with-Windows-Server-Essentials.md

 ---
 title: "Integrate an On-Premises Exchange Server with Windows Server Essentials"
-description: "Describes how to use Windows Server Essentials" ms.date: 10/03/2016 ms.topic: article ms.assetid: b56a21e2-c9e3-4ba9-97d9-719ea6a0854b
+description: Learn how to set up and integrate an on-premises server that is running Exchange Server with a server that is running Windows Server Essentials. ms.date: 10/03/2016 ms.topic: article ms.assetid: b56a21e2-c9e3-4ba9-97d9-719ea6a0854b